mkdinwid/PCC/README.md

 ## Usage

-The application's source code isavailable on the [PCC GitHub Repository](https://github.com/mkdinwid/PCC/tree/main/R).
+The application's source code is available on the [PCC GitHub Repository](https://github.com/mkdinwid/PCC/tree/main/R).

 ## User Manual

 Detailed usage instructions are available in the user manual.
 The user manual is stored within the [PCC GitHub Repository](https://github.com/mkdinwid/PCC/blob/main/guide/PCC%20Usage%20Guide.pdf).
-The PCC contains tooltips within the application interface to assist user understanding, but for detailed guidance, please consult the user manual.
+The PCC contains tool-tips within the application interface to assist user understanding, but for detailed guidance, please consult the user manual.

 ## Development and Issues